-Pass in 10+2, with 50% marks in Physics, Chemistry and Biology/Biotechnology and English as one of the languages of study.
+Pass in 10+2, with 50% marks in Physics, Chemistry and Biology/Biotechnology with English as one of the languages of study.
 Candidate should be NEET-UG qualified.
 The candidate should have completed 17 years of age as on 31st December of the year of admission.

-In addition to the basic eligibility criteria mentioned above, students seeking admission to MBBS will be required to qualify in the National Eligibility cum Entrance Test, NEET-UG which will be conducted by the National Testing Agency generally in May, each year.
-The responsibility of the NTA is limited to the conduct of the Entrance Test, declaration of result and providing the All India Rank to the Directorate General of Health Services (DGHS), New Delhi for counselling of 15% All India Quota Seats, 100% seats in Deemed Universities and providing the result to the State counselling authorities and admitting institutions.
+In addition to the basic eligibility criteria mentioned above, students seeking admission to MBBS will be required to qualify in the National Eligibility cum Entrance Test, NEET-UG which will be conducted by the National Testing Agency generally in May, every year.
+The responsibility of the NTA is limited to the conduction of Entrance Test, declaration of result and providing the All India Rank to the Directorate General of Health Services (DGHS), New Delhi for counselling of 15% All India Quota Seats, 100% seats in Deemed Universities and providing the result to the State counselling authorities and admitting institutions.

 Indian Nationals, Non Resident Indians (NRIs), Overseas Citizen of India (OCIs), Persons of Indian Origin (PIOs) and Foreign Nationals are eligible to appear for NEET-UG.
 NEET qualification is a pre-requisite for admission to MBBS.

 The application form for NEET-UG can be submitted online through the website www.ntaneet.nic.in on notification.
 Students are advised to carefully read the Information Bulletin and keep the correct details ready, before submission of the form.
-Kindly visit www.mcc.nic.in after announcement of NEET-UG results and obtain the details by clicking “UG Medical Counselling - Deemed/Central Universities”.
+Kindly visit https://exams.nta.ac.in/NEET/ after announcement of NEET-UG results and obtain the details by clicking “UG Medical Counselling - Deemed/Central Universities”.

 Admission to both General and NRI category seats in MBBS is based on inter-se merit in NEET-UG.